-The idea of customized conflict-of-laws codes has been discussed with increasing seriousness over the last thirty years.
-Some have advocated for a national, "uniform" choice-of-law code.
-Others have argued that states should individually create their own choice-of-law code based on the state's case law-at least case law after the states have abandoned the territorial approach.
+The idea of customized conflict-of-laws codes has been discussed with increasing seriousness over the last thirty years.352 Some have advocated for a national, "uniform" choice-of-law code.353 Others have argued that states should individually create their own choice-of-law code based on the state's case law-at least case law after the states have abandoned the territorial approach.
 The highly politicized nature of such a process, the vast amount of lobbying by special interest groups who would want to get their members' views ensconced favorably in the statute, and the political inertia to be overcome to even get such a process started are considerable.
-They are ably discussed by Professor Wiegand, to whose thoughtful article the present authors refer the reader.
-States
+They are ably discussed by Professor Wiegand, to whose thoughtful article the present authors refer the reader.354

-In the United States, three jurisdictions have embraced the task of codifying choice of law.
-Louisiana enacted its codification in 1992.
-The Louisiana "codification" covers the entire choice of
+In the United States, three jurisdictions have embraced the task of codifying choice of law.355 Louisiana enacted its codification in 1992.356 The Louisiana "codification"357 covers the entire choice of

-&lt;sup>352 See Symeon C. Symeonides, The American Choice-of-Law Revolution: Past, Present and Future 424, 434 n.65 (2006) ("[L]]legislation is the most authoritative and can bring uniformity much more quickly, but it is politically difficult."); Symeon C. Symeonides, American Choice of Law of the Dawn of the 21st Century, 37 WILLAMETTE L. Rev. 1, 80-81 (2001); Willis L. M. Reese, Statutes in Choice of Law, 35 Am.
-J. Comp.
+352 See SYMEON C. SYMEONIDES, THE AMERICAN CHOICE-OF-LAW REVOLUTION: PAST, PRESENT AND FUTURE 424, 434 n.65 (2006) ("[L]legislation is the most authoritative and can bring uniformity much more quickly, but it is politically difficult."); Symeon C. Symeonides, American Choice of Law at the Dawn of the 21st Century, 37 WILLAMETTE L. REV. 1, 80-81 (2001); Willis L. M. Reese, Statutes in Choice of Law, 35 AM.
+J. COMP.
 L. 395 (1987).

-See, e.g., Ralph U. Whitten, Curing the Deficiencies of the Revolution: A Proposal for National Legislotion on Choice of Law, Jurisdiction, and Judgments, 37 WILLAMETTE L. REV. 259, 263-64 (2001); Michael H. Gottesman, Draining the Dismal Swamp: The Case for Federal Choice of Law Statutes, 80 Geo.
-L. J. 1 (1991); Latry Kramer, On the Need for a Uniform Choice of Law code, 89 MICH.
+353 See, e.g., Ralph U. Whitten, Curing the Deficiencies of the Revolution: A Proposal for National Legislation on Choice of Law, Jurisdiction, and Judgments, 37 WILLAMETTE L. REV. 259, 263-64 (2001); Michael H. Gottesman, Draining the Dismal Swamp: The Case for Federal Choice of Law Statutes, 80 GEO.
+L. J. 1 (1991); Larry Kramer, On the Need for a Uniform Choice of Law code, 89 MICH.
 L. REV. 2134 (1991).

-Shirley A. Wiegand, Fifty Conflict of Laws "Restatements": Merging Judicial Discretion and Legislative Endorsement, 65 LA.
+354 Shirley A. Wiegand, Fifty Conflict of Laws "Restatements": Merging Judicial Discretion and Legislative Endorsement, 65 LA.
 L. REV. 1 (2004).

-&lt;sup>355 Of course, many states have ad hoc choice-of-law statutes that are part of other codifications, such as the probate code and the Uniform Commercial Code.
-See, e.g., James A. R. Nafziger, The Louisiano and Oregon Codifications of Choice-of-Law Rules in Context, 58 Am.
-J. Comp.
-Law.
-Supp.
-165 (2010); Ga.
-Code Ann. § 11-1-105 (2016).
+355 Of course, many states have ad hoc choice-of-law statutes that are part of other codifications, such as the probate code and the Uniform Commercial Code.
+See, e.g., James A. R. Nafziger, The Louisiana and Oregon Codifications of Choice-of-Law Rules in Context, 58 AM.
+J. COMP.
+LAW.
+SUPP.
+165 (2010); GA.
+CODE ANN. § 11-1-105 (2016).

-PETER HAY ET AL., CONFLICT OF LAWS § 2.27 (5th ed.
+356 PETER HAY ET AL., CONFLICT OF LAWS § 2.27 (5th ed.
 2010).

-$^{357}$ LA.
+357 LA.
 CIV.
 CODE ANN. arts.
 3515-3550 (1992); see PETER HAY ET AL., CONFLICT OF LAWS § 2.11 nn.28-33 and accompanying text (5th ed.
 2010).

 law field," and it "uses civilian drafting technique and draws elements from European codifications but, more than anything, it is a codification of the general American conflicts experience."
-By contrast, Oregon's approach was subject specific-limited to a code for resolving choice-of-law questions in contracts and torts cases.
-In both Louisiana and Oregon, the process was challenging, but was aided in Louisiana by that state's long French civil law tradition and approach to lawmaking through codes, and in Oregon by the fact that the project was the first undertaken by a newly established Oregon Law Commission and that Oregon's lead draftsman was a faculty member of an instate law school, whose long-time Dean was recognized internationally as a leading scholar and reformer in conflict of laws.
+By contrast, Oregon's approach was subject specific-limited to a code for resolving choice-of-law questions in contracts358 and torts359 cases.
+In both Louisiana and Oregon, the process was challenging, but was aided in Louisiana by that state's long French civil law tradition and approach to lawmaking through codes, and in Oregon by the fact that the project was the first undertaken by a newly established Oregon Law Commission and that Oregon's lead draftsman was a faculty member of an instate law school, whose long-time Dean was recognized internationally as a leading scholar and reformer in conflict of laws.360